GuitarTheory

 - ◈Chord Progression Builder — Build, play, and experiment with chord progressions.
 Share them or save them to your account.

-- ◈GT Game — Test your ear and theory knowledge with a 20-level progressive quiz.
+- ◈GT Game — Test your theory knowledge with a 25-level progressive quiz, including ear-training and applied-skill levels where you identify intervals, chord qualities, and fretboard notes purely by sound.
 Challenge a friend with a share link, or check the leaderboard to see top scores for any level.

-- ◈Song Lab — Integrated songwriting workspace: build a chord progression, identify the key, get scale and lick suggestions, write guitar tab with live VexFlow notation, section markers, and a built-in metronome.
-Import ASCII tab from a URL or paste, import/export MIDI, save licks to a personal library, and share community licks.
-Cross-tool buttons in the Scale Visualizer and Chord Visualizer send your selection directly into a Song Lab tab sheet.
+- ◈Song Lab — Integrated songwriting workspace: build a chord progression, identify the key, get scale and lick suggestions, and write guitar tab with live two-voice notation.
+A full rhythm model handles everything from whole notes to 32nds, plus per-note ring time so a held bass can sustain under a moving melody — true counterpoint.
+Practice Mode auto-scrolls and highlights as it plays, with slow-down, count-in, and looping.
+Import/export MIDI (with faithful timing and multi-track merge), import ASCII tab, set section markers, pick your guitar sound, save licks to a personal library, and share community licks.
+Cross-tool buttons in the Scale Visualizer and Chord Visualizer send your selection straight into a Song Lab tab sheet.

-- ◈Knowledge Hub — Nine in-depth music theory guides written for guitarists, organised into Foundations, Scales & Modes, and Guitar-Specific sections.
-Topics include Intervals, Chord Theory, Chord Progressions, Functional Harmony, Modes, Pentatonic Scales, the CAGED System, Blues Theory, and the Circle of Fifths.
+- ◈Knowledge Hub — Fourteen in-depth music theory guides written for guitarists, organised into Foundations, Scales & Modes, Guitar-Specific, and Practice & Skills sections.
+Topics include Intervals, Chord Theory, Chord Progressions, Functional Harmony, the Nashville Number System, Modulation, Modes, Pentatonic Scales, Triads & Inversions, Arpeggios, the CAGED System, Blues Theory, the Circle of Fifths, and an interactive Ear Training studio.
 Every guide is interactive — pick a root note or key and the diagrams update live.
-The Intervals and Functional Harmony guides include play buttons so you can hear the theory: compare a tritone against a perfect fifth, or listen to a ii–V–I resolve in any key using the guitar voice from your profile.
+Many guides include play buttons so you can hear the theory: compare a tritone against a perfect fifth, listen to a ii–V–I resolve in any key, or train your ear to recognise intervals and chord qualities by sound — all using the guitar voice from your profile.

 Our philosophy